Non-Invasive Advanced Cancer Treatment

 Pencil beam scanning is a method in which a proton beam spot is moved by magnetic scanning while the beam intensity is adapted simultaneously to allow protons to be delivered to one specific spot, about the size of a dry-erase marker tip, in the patient’s body.
 Previous methods delivered the dose of radiation to the entire site at one time, making it difficult to accommodate for variations in tumor structure or volume.

-Provision offers pencil-beam scanning in two of its three treatment rooms.
+Provision offers pencil-beam scanning.
 The technology has opened the door for a number of additional tumor sites to become candidates for proton therapy including lung, liver, breast esophagus, pelvic, large sarcomas, high risk prostate and mediastinal tumors as well as re-irradiation of recurrent tumors.

 Pencil beam scanning reduces the radiation dose by 25 percent compared to existing methods of proton delivery.
 It has expanded the 20-30 percent of cancers considered good candidates for proton therapy to 80 percent of cancers.